Iranian President Ebrahim Raisi and foreign minister confirmed dead in helicopter crash - KESQ

 In a statement Monday, the president’s cabinet praised Raisi as a “hard-working and tireless” president who served the people of Iran to help advance and progress the country. “[He] stood by his promise and sacrificed his life for the nation,” the statement said.

-The cabinet also reaffirmed that there “will not be the slightest disturbance” in the administration of Iran in the wake of the deadly crash.
+The cabinet, seeking to affirm calm in the country, also insisted there “will not be the slightest disturbance” in the administration of Iran in the wake of the deadly crash.

 On Monday, Iranian state broadcasters took to airing Islamic prayers in between news broadcasts, while a photo shared by IRNA showed that the chair that Raisi usually sits in was vacant and draped with a black sash in memory of the president.

-Note: Correction: This article has been updated to remove a reference to former President Hassan Rouhani running in the 2021 election.